Futurecomputerfixer/Reads/README.md

 # Reads
 # Distinctiveness and Complexity
+This application satisfies the distinctiveness and complexity requirements, it is not a e-commerce website or a social media or wikipedia clone or email service.
+It is a service to help connect the liberian and the users who wants to check out books from the library.
+It is not based on past projects.
 This web application is used to help people with library book checkouts.
 At first the libararian needs to store the book information in the database with columns:title, author, how many people have checkouted this book(default to be 0 when the book data is just inserted to the database, and a link to an image )
 When a user(likely a student) log in, two pages will be display: